-The body does need salt to function.
-However in most circumstances we can meet our salt requirement naturally from foods and there is no need to add salt to our food.
 We recommend eating a diet low in salt.
+We can usually meet our salt requirement naturally from foods and there is no need to add salt to our food.

-Most of the salt in our diet comes from packaged and take-away foods, such as pizza, pies, sauces, soups, margarines, breads and breakfast cereals.
-When shopping, read food labels and try to choose products with less than 400 mg of sodium per 100 g.
-Less than 120 mg is best.
+Most of the salt in our diet comes from packaged, processed and take-away foods, such as pizza, pies, sauces, soups, margarines, breads and breakfast cereals.
+When shopping, read food labels and try to choose products with less than 400mg of sodium per 100g.
+Less than 120mg is best.

 Tips to reduce your salt (sodium) intake: